Board of Managers

-Ms. Dodge served for 18 years as a trustee of the Vermont Land Trust, where she took part in helping the organization move toward supporting diversified farms and farm acquisition programs.
+Ms. Dodge served as a trustee of the Vermont Land Trust, where she took part in helping the organization move toward supporting diversified farms and farm acquisition programs.
 She is a member of the board of directors of the Cleveland H. Dodge Foundation, and serves as their liaison to the Wildlife Conservation Society.

 She is an owner of The Mountain Goat, an outdoor outfitting store in Manchester, Vermont.
 She lives in Manchester with her husband, Dale Guldbrandsen, who partners with her in their Iroquois Valley Farms position.

 Opheim served as the Executive Director of Practical Farmers of Iowa from 2006 to 2016.
 She served as Executive Director of the Midwest Sustainable Agriculture Working Group and has worked for the Iowa Environmental Council, the Environmental Law Institute and the U.S. Environmental Protection Agency.
 Opheim has journalism and law degrees from the University of Iowa.
 She is the author, along with members of Practical Farmers, of an upcoming book on farmland legacies – The Future of Family Farms: Practical Farmers’ Legacy Letter Project.
 She is co-author of the book Our National Wetland Heritage, published by the Environmental Law Institute.
 Teresa and her family now reside in Minneapolis.

 Arnold Lau, Member of the Company, Manager